paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-159-real-property-related-personal-property-and-lease-of-non-excess-property.md

 #### Termination of Reporting Requirements
 For termination, effective Dec.
 31, 2021, of provisions of this section requiring submittal of annual report to Congress, see section 1061 of Pub.
 L. 114–328, set out as a note under [section 111 of this title](./chapter-002-department-of-defense.md#section-111).

+#### Notice Relating to Contracts or Other Agreements To Establish an Enduring Location in a Foreign Country
+Pub.
+L. 119–60, div.
+B, title XXVIII, § 2890, Dec.
+18, 2025, 139 Stat.
+1334, provided that: “Not later than 30 days after the date on which the Secretary of Defense, a Secretary of a military department, or a combatant commander enters into a contract or other agreement to establish an enduring location (as described in [section 2687a of title 10](./chapter-159-real-property-related-personal-property-and-lease-of-non-excess-property.md#section-2687a), United States Code) in a foreign country for purposes of supporting members of the Armed Forces in such foreign country, the Secretary of Defense shall submit to appropriate congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a notification of such action.”

 #### Prohibition Relating to Closure or Return to Host Nation of Existing Military Installations, Infrastructure, or Real Property in Europe
 Pub.
 L. 116–283, div.
 B, title XXVIII, § 2828, Jan.
 1, 2021, 134 Stat.
 4338, provided that: “(a) Prohibition on Closure or Return.—Except as provided by subsection (b), the Secretary of Defense shall not implement any activity that closes or returns to the host nation any military installation, infrastructure, or real property in Europe that, as of the date of enactment of this Act [Jan.
 1, 2021], is under the operational control of the Department of Defense or a military department and is utilized by the United States Armed Forces. “(b) Waiver and Exception.—The Secretary of Defense may waive the prohibition under subsection (a) if the Secretary certifies to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] that there is no longer a foreseeable need for the military installation, infrastructure, or real property, or a portion of the military installation in the case of a partial closure and return of a military installation, to support a permanent or rotational United States military presence in the European theater.”